 curl -sv https://auth.example.com --cert example.pem --key key.pem

-Note: If a request is made without a valid client certificate, the failure will return a 403 Forbidden response.
+If a request has no valid client certificate, 403 Forbidden returns in the response.